gosukiwi/vim-zencoding/README.md

-# zen-coding.vim
+# zencoding.vim
 This plugin is a minimalist _Emmet_ (a.k.a zencoding) implementation for Vim.

 It only parses ids and classes (so no nested tags), and works for standard HTML as well as React's JSX.

 ```
 INPUT              RESULT                           KEYBINDING       FILE FORMAT